-Roger Marsh: Welcome, everyone, to Family Talk, a division of The James Dobson Family Institute.
-I'm Roger Marsh with your host, Psychologist and best-selling author, Dr. James Dobson.
-Today, you're going to hear part two of Dr. Dobson's conversation with former NFL quarterback Jeff Kemp.
-Yesterday, the two men looked at Jeff's book called Facing the Blitz and examined how Christians can weather life's storms.
-If you missed that discussion, make sure you go back and listen to it at drjamesdobson.org.

-Jeff Kemp has such a passion for encouraging other Christian men and women, and you will hear that throughout this conversation today.
-Well, there's a lot to get to, so let's get started.
-Here once again is our Dr. James Dobson and his interview with Jeff Kemp today here on Family Talk.

-Dr. Dobson: Let's go back to that issue of humility.
-Is humility a characteristic of winning football teams?

-Jeff Kemp: We're used to everyone putting their hands up and high-fiving and dancing and bringing attention to themselves, but the actual ironic thing is it takes humility to win.
+- Dr. James Dobson: Welcome everyone to Family Talk.
+It's a ministry of the James Dobson Family Institute supported by listeners just like you.
+I'm Dr. James Dobson and I'm thrilled that you've joined us. - Roger Marsh: Well, welcome to Family Talk, the broadcast division of the Dr. James Dobson Family Institute.
+I'm Roger Marsh, and during the next half hour, you're going to hear part two of a conversation that Dr. Dobson had with former NFL quarterback, Jeff Kemp, based on his 2016 book called Facing the Blitz: Three Strategies for Turning Trials Into Triumphs.
+Now on yesterday's program, the two men talked about that book and together looked at how Christians can weather life's storms.
+Jeff Kemp is an encourager and he has a big passion for encouraging Christian men and women.
+When we think about the trials that we all go through, think of the words of the apostle Paul in 2 Corinthians 1:4.
+He writes, "God comforts us in all our troubles so that we can comfort others.
+When they are troubled, we will be able to give them the same comfort that God has given us."
+Boy, those are words of wisdom we all should be following today.
+Well, there's a lot to get to, so let's join our own Dr. James Dobson and his special guest, Jeff Kemp, right here on Family Talk. - Dr. James Dobson: Let's go back to that issue of humility.
+Is humility a characteristic of winning football teams? - Jeff Kemp: We're used to everyone putting their hands up and high-fiving and dancing and bringing attention to themselves, but the actual ironic thing is it takes humility to win.
 I think the most humble team each year, and I've seen the Patriots do it, I've seen the Seahawks do it, has submitted the individual identities to adopt the team identity.
 Bill Belichick is a master at this.
-Now, they do it with a little bit of a frown on their face and it seems very stern, but they get their players to buy into one team concept.
-"I'm not important.
-I sacrifice to make the team win."
-Guess what?
-At the end of the year when they're at the Super Bowl because they've run those great teamwork plays and they all have a ring, it turns out just fine for them.
-On the other hand [crosstalk 00:01:58]- Dr. Dobson: Isn't it interesting that a Biblical principle- Jeff Kemp: Works.
+Now, they do it with a little bit of a frown on their face and it seems very stern, but they get their players to buy into one team concept, I'm not important.
+I sacrifice to make the team win.
+But guess what?
+At the end of the year when they're at the Super Bowl because they've run those great teamwork plays and they all have a ring, it turns out just fine for them. - Dr. James Dobson: Isn't it interesting that a biblical principle like this-

+Jeff Kemp: Works.